 Your recipe will tell you how long you are to boil the wort for, and it will also tell you when and the number of hops to add during the boil.

 When adding hops to the boil I recommend that you use a little grain bag or muslin bag.
 Put the hops into the bag and place the bag into the kettle.
 This will make for a cleaner and clearer beer.

 When the boil is over it is now time to cool or chill the wort.

-It is crucial that you do this because if you add the yeast when the wort is too hot it will kill the yeast and you won’t end up with beer.
+This is a crucial step because if you add the yeast when the wort is too hot it will kill the yeast and you won’t end up with beer.

 Fermenting Your Wort

-Now it is time to transfer your cooled wort over to your sanitized fermenter and adding the yeast to the top of it.
+If you have made extract or partial mash homebrew before this step is identical to what you did with them.
+You will simply transfer your cooled wort over to your sanitized fermenter and add (pitch) the yeast on top of it.

 Once you have added the yeast take a sterilized spoon and give it a good stir.
 Put the cover on and put the fermenter away to ferment.

 You can learn the proper techniques of fermenting beer here: How to Ferment Beer – The 5 Steps Explained